-Can I still be drug tested now that marijuana is legal
+Can I still be drug tested now that cannabis is legal

-The initiative says I cannot consume marijuana in public.
+The initiative says I cannot consume cannabis in public.
 What is the definition of “in public?”

-The law states that it is unlawful to open/consume a package of marijuana or marijuana infused product in view of the general public.
+The law states that it is unlawful to open/consume a package of cannabis or cannabis infused product in view of the general public.

-Can marijuana purchased legally in Washington be transported to other states?
+Can cannabis purchased legally in Washington be transported to other states?

-No. Marijuana and marijuana products are to be consumed in Washington State.
+No. Marijuana and cannabis products are to be consumed in Washington State.

 What is the federal government going to do?

-Since marijuana is legal in Washington can the federal government still prosecute me?
+Since cannabis is legal in Washington can the federal government still prosecute me?

 Yes.
-Washington's system of legalized marijuana does not preempt federal law.
-Presently Washington State residents involved in marijuana production /retailing could still be subject to prosecution if the federal government chooses to do so.
+Washington's system of legalized cannabis does not preempt federal law.
+Presently Washington State residents involved in cannabis production /retailing could still be subject to prosecution if the federal government chooses to do so.